Find out if off-payroll working rules apply to a worker providing services through an intermediary, and when you need to check.

 If you work in the construction industry

-Both the IR35 legislation and the Construction Industry Scheme (CIS) can apply if you’re a subcontractor working in the construction industry through a limited company or partnership.
+Both the off-payroll working rules and the Construction Industry Scheme (CIS) can apply if you’re a subcontractor working in the construction industry through a limited company or partnership.

-To stop tax and National Insurance contributions being paid twice on the same earnings within the CIS and IR35 schemes special rules have to be applied.
+You’ll need to apply special rules to stop tax and NICs being paid twice on the same earnings within the CIS scheme and off-payroll working rules.

-IR35 if you, the intermediary, or client is abroad
+If the worker, intermediary, or client is abroad

-If an offshore intermediary fails to deduct and account for tax and National Insurance due under IR35 legislation, liability to pay this can be transferred to the:
+If an offshore intermediary fails to apply the off-payroll working rules for work in the public sector, liability for any tax and NICS due can be transferred to the:

 - onshore agency

 - end client

 Action to recover an employer’s NICs not paid by an offshore intermediary could also include action against any of its assets located in the UK.
 HMRC has powers to obtain details of payments to offshore intermediaries from the records of clients and agencies.

 The off-payroll working rules won’t apply if the agency, umbrella company or similar third party that supplies the worker directly employs them and deducts Income Tax and NICs.